 “The natural language understanding can know what you mean and put in the request—kick off the system the way it would normally go if you’re in ADP or SAP or some other HR software.
 The bot can basically be doing all the hand holding and connection between the services.”

 If the thought of making your own bot is a bit daunting, no-code bot platforms already exist that can help do some of the heavy lifting for you.
 AtBot, the platform Wade works on, connects to Microsoft Power Automate and Microsoft Logic Apps so you can build workflows in the background using a WYSIWYG editor instead of needing custom code and API experience.

 Automate low-level support tasks to relieve pressure on IT

-One of the other key benefits of bots has become especially apparent over the past few weeks as many people have been transitioning to remote work: bots can help with lower-lever support tasks to help reduce the workload of IT admin and support teams.
+One of the other key benefits of bots has become especially apparent as many people have been transitioning to remote work: bots can help with lower-lever support tasks to help reduce the workload of IT admin and support teams.

 The surge in Teams usage has corresponded to an overwhelming workload for people in areas like customer service and IT.
 One of the most popular bots people tend to build is a “help bot” that can help handle requests sent to IT.

 “Help desk services are so easily automated, especially tier one level responses, because a lot of questions that come in to help desks aren’t really actionable troubleshooting issues.
 They’re just training issues.”